5.10.19 5:00 AM

 The continued need to have a stronger participation of girls in Science, Technology, Engineering and Mathematics (STEM) programs was stressed as well.

 In one of my past lives as an executive, I was first to promote a woman into the position of Program Manager of a very critical program.
-I am proud to say that she did outstanding, and that others followed her up the chain into management after that.
+I am proud to say that her performance was outstanding, and that other women followed her up the chain into management after that.
 I am ashamed to admit that some of my male executive peers questioned my decision.

 I am a firm believer that everyone should be equally compensated for a job well done, and recognized for his or her potential, irrespective of gender, ethnicity, age, disability, sexual orientation, or faith.